jamesbaldwin05/data-science-teaching-cosine/modules/beginner/02_basic_maths_for_data_science.md

-# Lesson 3: Essential Mathematics for Data Science
+# Essential Mathematics for Data Science

----

-> **Who is this lesson for?**
->
-> - Anyone comfortable with basic Python or R programming (see [Lesson 1](01_python.md) and [Lesson 2](02_r.md)).
+## Why learn math for data science?
+- Data science is powered by mathematical ideas: understanding data, building models, and making decisions.
-> - No prior university-level math required.
+- No prior university-level math required.
 We'll build intuition and show practical code for all key concepts.

-> **Why learn math for data science?**
->
-> - Data science is powered by mathematical ideas: understanding data, building models, and making decisions.
-> - You don’t need to be a mathematician!
-But a working grasp of the core ideas will make you a better, more confident data scientist.

 ---